 Since our book is dedicated not to software development per se, but to developing APIs, we should look at all those questions from a different angle: why does solving those problems specifically require an API, not simply a specialized software application?
-In terms of our fictional example, we should ask ourselves: why provide a service to developers that allows for brewing coffee for end users instead of just making an app?
+In terms of our fictional example, we should ask ourselves: why provide a service to developers, allowing for brewing coffee to end users, instead of just making an app?